EEG analyses using Brain Vision Analyzer software

 Untick all the old channels and other channels that you don't longer need and click OK.

 With the segmentation option, you create epochs of (often locked to an event of interest) that you want to analyze.
 The length of the segment really depends on your research question.
 Short segments may suffice in case you are only interested in the Event-Related Potential (ERP), time-locked to an event of interest.
 In such situations, segments of 1 or 1.5 seconds (including a short pre-stimulus baseline) are fine.
-However, if you are interested pre- and post-event activity, or activity in the time-frequency domain, you’ll need to create longer segments.
+However, if you are interested in pre- and post-event activity, or activity in the time-frequency domain, you’ll need to create longer segments.
+Mainly due to edge-artifacts that are introduced when using wavelet transformations in time-frequency methods.
 In principle, it’s better to start off with longer segments, as you can always shorten them at a later stage if you need to.

 We typically epoch at this stage to create rather large epochs that include all trial events.
 Thus, for most of our experiments, this means that 8-sec segments are not uncommon.
 After epoching, we will semi-automatically inspect the time-series for artifacts and we reject a whole epoch when an artifact is detected.
 This is a rather stringent process since some artifacts might be detected far from the event-of-interest, or on a channel that might not at first be a priority channel.
 However, rejecting artifacts from the EEG time series is a very time-consuming and meticulous process.
 Cleaning the time-series thoroughly allows for performing a multitude of analyses that might not specifically include a 'one-channel, one-event' approach.
 Think of source-localization analyses and connectivity/synchronization analyses that require more channels and more data.
 Having relatively long segments is also important considering the fact that some filtering techniques introduce edge-artifacts to the bounds of EEG epochs (such as wavelet-based techniques).